gelijergensen/FingerTrees/README.md

 # Finger Trees as General-Purpose Functional Data Structure

 In this section, we present an introduction to some of the theory of 2-3 finger trees.
+In the following section, we briefly describe the implementation of several particular data structures included in this project.
 Ralf Hinze and Ross Paterson [[1]](#References) introduced 2-3 finger trees in 2006 as a purely functional data structure for persistent sequences.
 While previous implementations of purely functional persistent sequences existed (e.g. the catenable deques of Okasaki 1999 [[2]](#References)), 2-3 finger trees have the distinct advantage of being both relatively simple as well as very general.